 While you may first recognize Jeremy Cowart's photography from his magazine shoots or album covers, like Kelly Clarkson's recent holiday album, the scope of Cowart's work encompasses numerous mediums and areas of photography.
 He began as a graphic designer, worked on creating a smartphone application, and has built non-profits with strong communities to support them, and he also happens to be a photographer.

-I recently had the chance to speak with Cowart about his work and methodology from his beginnings to his current status as a respected entertainment photographer.
+I recently had the chance to speak with Cowart about his work and methodology from his beginnings to his current status as a respected celebrity photographer.

 How did you first get involved with photography?

 "I was a graphic designer beforehand and I studied design in school.
 I ran my own design company for a while and then when digital cameras came out I thought it would be cool to shoot textures and things to use in my design work.
 So once I started shooting textures I just fell in love with the process of shooting and I decided this is what I want to do instead.
 This is what I would rather be doing."

 Cowart started out with digital since it was what he needed for his design-centered work.
 He also wasn't a trained or experienced photographer and just needed something to fill his needs.
 This turned out to be the Canon PowerShot G1 point-and-shoot digital camera.

 What led you to choose the Canon G1?